 (a) we will pay the loan funds into an account nominated by you; and

-(b) you must immediately transfer those funds to pay off the other debt or credit facility and must promptly close that other debt or credit facility if you advised us that you will do so.
+(b) you must promptly transfer those funds to pay off the other debt or credit facility and must promptly close that other debt or credit facility if you advised us that you will do so.

 4.4 The conditions in the section ‘First Steps’ must be met before we lend you all, or any part, of your personal loan.